-The idea for this project came in 2014.
+The idea for this project came in 2013.
 Many of my international friends were moving to Germany then.
-They knew that I lived in Berlin at the time, so they came to me for help.
+They knew that I was in Berlin at the time, so they came to me for help.
 They kept asking the same questions.
 They kept having the same problems.
 In short, they all struggled mainly because official forms and documents are all in German.
 There are no English translations.
 When they tried to ask a German official for help, they would rarely find someone that spoke decent English.

 “The idea was to give foreigners in Germany the tools with which they could deal with German bureaucracy in their own language.”

 I understand and support the idea that people moving to Germany should try to learn German.
 But in the first few days of arriving, it seems a bit much to ask.
 Even though German is my native tongue, even I struggle to understand some bureaucratic documents.
-So how can I expect foreigners to understand them?
+So how can I expect non-native speakers to understand them?

 If you have any ideas, would like to share our project or become involved in it, please don’t hesitate to get in touch.
 We are happy to see our project grow.
 We hope that SympatMe will contribute to making Germany a more accommodating place to foreigners, and help them quickly find their way around.